micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ## Installation Instructions
-This pubblication has a GitHub (code) repository attached under the "Models" section of the publication.
+This pubblication has a GitHub (code) repository attached under the "Models" section.
 We recommend reading through the pubblication first to understand the concepts, then to see how the code repository implements these ideas in practice.
 1. Clone the repository
    ```bash
    git clone https://github.com/......
 TO BE UPDATED